UniversalViewer/universalviewer/CONFIG.md

 ##### currentViewDisabledPercentage
 **Type**: `number`
 **Default**: `90`
-Percentage of the current view that is disabled.
+Percentage of the current view that is disabled.[^2]

 ##### downloadCurrentViewEnabled
 **Type**: `boolean`